 - h.
-Pedestrian links should be provided in accordance with the Pedestrian Network Plan at Figure 4.5(aa) and the colonnade plan at Figure 4.5(l). - i.
-External pedestrian links should provide shelter or shade by trees or covered walkways. - j.
-For development incorporating shopfront awnings, the awnings should be continuous and setback from the edge of the kerb in accordance with Council or the Roads and Maritime Services requirements. - k.
+Pedestrian links should be provided in accordance with the Pedestrian Network Plan at Figure 4.5-aa and the colonnade plan at Figure 4.5-l. - External pedestrian links should provide shelter or shade by trees or covered walkways. - j.
+For development incorporating shopfront awnings, the awnings should be continuous and setback from the edge of the kerb in accordance with Council or Transport for NSW requirements. - k.
 Pedestrian links should have a minimum unobstructed width of 3 metres and 4.5 metres minimum height. - I. Colonnades should have a minimum proportion of height to width of 1.5:1, with a preferred proportion of 2:1. - m.
-Lights, trees, bollards and paving should be used where appropriate to define pedestrian zones and improve the quality of the environment. - n.
+Lights, trees, bollards, and paving should be used where appropriate to define pedestrian zones and improve the quality of the environment. - n.
 Seating areas and drinking fountains should be provided in the public domain where appropriate to ensure activity and facilities for pedestrians.

-Figure 4.5(aa): Pedestrian Network Plan
+Figure 4.5-aa: Pedestrian Network Plan